testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

   commentsType: "inline"
 }

-How does it work behind the covers? `Webtau` allows you to define an implicit `HTTP Header Provider` that can inject header values into each request.
+How does it work behind the covers? `WebTau` allows you to define an implicit `HTTP Header Provider` that can inject header values into each request.

 :include-file: webtau.cfg.groovy {title: "webtau.cfg.groovy",